top of page

 Ages 13–17

-Participants gain valuable skills, contribute meaningfully to conservation efforts, and develop a deeper understanding of wildlife rehabilitation and environmental stewardship—empowering them to become informed advocates for wildlife.
+Participants develop a deeper understanding of wildlife care and environmental stewardship—empowering them to become informed advocates for wildlife.

 ----------